Russia–Serbia relations: 19th century

 Serbia's People's Radical Party, founded by Nikola Pašić, gained parliament majority in 1891 and sought to free the country of Austro-Hungarian dependence.
 Serbia was defeated in the war with Bulgaria in 1885 and the Bulgarian unification was internationally recognized.
 Meanwhile, tensions between Serbia and Austria-Hungary grew.
-Serbian pretensions in creating a South Slavic state (Yugoslavism as opposed to Austro-Slavism) put fear in Austria-Hungary of potential devastation of the Austro-Hungarian empire.
-On the other hand, Russia became increasingly disgruntled with Bulgaria, where the rulers of the German dynasties, Alexander of Battenberg and from 1887 Ferdinand I pursued policies that Russia opposed.
+Serbian pretensions in creating a South Slavic state (Yugoslavism as opposed to Austro-Slavism) put fear in Austria-Hungary of the potential devastation of the Austro-Hungarian empire.
+On the other hand, Russia became increasingly disgruntled with Bulgaria, where the rulers of the German dynasties, Alexander of Battenberg and, from 1887, Ferdinand I of Bulgaria pursued policies that Russia opposed.
 The visit to Saint Petersburg of Austrian Emperor Franz Joseph and his conference with Nicholas II of Russia in 1897 brokered a secret agreement between the two empires to honor and seek to maintain the status quo in the Balkans, which was in line with Austria-Hungary's attempts to forestall an emergence of a large Slavic state in the region.
 The 1901 massacres of Serbs in Kosovo was instrumental in causing a diplomatic conflict between Austria-Hungary, which supported the Albanians, and Serbia, which was supported by Russia.

 Serbian King Alexander I was assassinated in a coup d'état in 1903, which ushered in the end of the Obrenović dynasty and the return of the House of Karađorđević.
-The new political regime of prime minister Nikola Pašić under Peter I re-orientated Serbia towards Russia.
+The new political regime of Prime Minister Nikola Pašić under Peter I re-oriented Serbia towards Russia.
 Serbia was supported by Russia in the economic Pig War with Austria-Hungary.
 Austria-Hungary annexed Bosnia and Herzegovina in 1908; Russia did not interfere in the Bosnian crisis.